Franchise Law Subsection 2015-2017 Chair:

 by Kevin P. Hein

 They say that the product distribution system known as franchising is the "wave of the future."
 Well, the future is here.
-By the year 2000, retail analysts predict that over fifty percent of all retail sales will be made from a franchised outlet.
 Franchising permeates every aspect of modern American life.
 Most people are familiar with fast food franchises.
-But consumers buy from franchised locations everyday.
-Car dealerships (John Elway Honda), airlines (United Express), hotels (Mariott), and even grocery stores (Cub Foods) represent franchise systems we deal with daily.
+But consumers buy from franchised locations every day.
+Car dealerships, airlines, hotels, and even grocery stores represent franchise systems we deal with daily.

 The franchise community is well entrenched in this State.
-Re/Max International, The Packaging Store, Big O Tires, Grease Monkey International, Village Inn Family Restaurants, Pak Mail Centers of America, Signal Graphics, and yes, even Boston Chicken, all make their home in Colorado.
+Re/Max International, The Packaging Store, Grease Monkey International, Village Inn Family Restaurants, Pak Mail Centers of America, and yes, even Boston Market, all make their home in Colorado.
 As a result, a number of attorneys have had to become familiar with the intricacies of federal and state franchise law.

-The CBA Business Law Subsection on Franchise Law was created earlier this year with the intention of providing a resource for attorneys practicing in the area of franchise law.
-The Subsection meets quarterly, and the members of the Subsection take turns hosting the group at their respective offices.
-The discussion topic for each meeting is selected by the Subsection members at the previous meeting.
-Non-attorneys with an interest in franchising are welcome and encouraged to attend.
-Anyone interested in learning more about the subsection, or wishing to be included on the Subsection mailing list, is invited to call me directly at the offices of Dorsey & Whitney, LLP at (303) 260-6359.
+The Franchise Law subsection was created with the intention of providing a resource for attorneys practicing in the area of franchise law.
+We host CLE and networking events during the year as well as provide updates regarding franchise law.
+Non-attorneys with an interest in franchising are welcome and encouraged to attend our events.
+Anyone interested in learning more about the subsection, or wishing to be included on the subsection mailing list, is invited to call Daniel Graham at (303) 607-3500.

 What's a Franchise?

-Since 1979, the Federal Trade Commission has relied upon a set of regulations entitled "Disclosure Requirements and Prohibitions Concerning Franchising and Business Opportunity Ventures," 16 C.F.R. § 436, also known as the "FTC Rule," to administer Federal franchise law.
+Since 1979, the Federal Trade Commission has relied upon a set of regulations entitled "Disclosure Requirements and Prohibitions Concerning Franchising and Business Opportunity Ventures," 16 C.F.R. § 436 (amended in 2007), also known as the "FTC Rule," to administer Federal franchise law.
 These regulations require franchisors selling in Colorado to prepare and provide a disclosure document to all potential franchisees which is similar to the breadth of disclosure required in private placement securities documents.
-This disclosure document is most commonly called a Uniform Franchise Offering Circular, or U.F.O.C., and must be presented to potential franchisees at the earlier of the first meeting in which the purchase of a franchise is discussed or ten days before the franchisor receives the first payment from the franchisee.
+This disclosure document is most commonly called an FDD.

 The FTC Rule has established three elements which must be present in a business relationship before the relationship can be considered a "franchise" under federal law.
-In order to create a franchise relationship, the franchisor must (1) allow the franchisee to distribute goods or services in association with the franchisor's trademark; (2) exert significant control of, or provide significant assistance to, the franchisee's business or method comprising the franchise relationship and outlines the various exceptions to the FTC Rule.
+In order to create a franchise relationship, the franchisor must (1) allow the franchisee to distribute goods or services in association with the franchisor's trademark; (2) exert significant control of, or provide significant assistance to, the franchisee's business or method comprising the franchise relationship; (3) require payment of a fee by the franchisee.

-The Subsection looks forward to discussing disclosure issues and a wide variety of other topics.
-We welcome your participation and hope to see you at our next meeting.
+The subsection looks forward to discussing disclosure issues and a wide variety of other topics.
+We welcome your participation and hope to see you at our next event.